Belmont High School (Los Angeles): History

 Belmont High School was once the largest school in California, due to the density of the Westlake district, which it served.
 It was also considered the largest school in the United States, with 6,342 students.
-What was formerly the attendance area for Belmont High School has now become the Belmont Zone of Choice, where students have the option of attending one of nineteen small learning communities or pilot schools located on four different campuses within the zone: Belmont High School, Miguel Contreras Learning Complex, Edward Roybal Learning Center, and Ramon C. Cortinez School of Visual and Performing Arts.
+What was formerly the attendance area for Belmont High School has now become the Belmont Zone of Choice, where students have the option of attending one of nineteen small learning communities or pilot schools located on four different campuses within the zone: Belmont High School, Miguel Contreras Learning Complex, Edward R. Roybal Learning Center, and Ramón C. Cortines School of Visual and Performing Arts.

 Of these, the Miguel Contreras Learning Complex was opened in 2006, sharing Belmont's attendance zone, after LAUSD had begun as early as 2000 to devise plans to relieve Belmont of many of its students.
 The West Adams Preparatory High School opened in 2007, further relieving Belmont; a section of the Manual Arts High School attendance zone was transferred to Belmont.
 The High School for the Visual and Performing Arts (formerly known as Central Los Angeles Area High School 9) opened in 2008.
 Central Los Angeles High School 11 (Edward R. Roybal (formerly Belmont) Learning Center), Central Los Angeles High School 12, and the Felicitas and Gonzalo Mendez Learning Centers all opened in 2009.

 Belmont underwent a major modernization beginning around 2005.
 The school was renovated, and new paint, bathrooms, doors, walls, and ceiling tiles were added.
 Facilities were also updated throughout the school campus to accommodate those with special needs (for example, the addition of wheelchair ramps).
 From the 2010 school year, it became a 6th through 12th grade school, with Sal Castro Middle School being located on the campus.
 The Belmont football stadium was named for Dentler Erdmann, its long-time faculty member.